Harris 276

 As Yogi Berra once famously pointed out, it ain't over 'til it's over.
 Have we had the traditional October surprise yet?
 Not really, but there is still time.

-Term "October surprise," meaning a late-breaking external event that can sway a lot of undecided voters (and maybe some decided voters, as well), originated in 1980, when Ronald Reagan'a campaign manager, Bill Casey, warned that maybe Jimmy Carter was planning an "October surprise" by making a deal to free the 52 hostages held by Iran.
+The term "October surprise," meaning a late-breaking external event that can sway a lot of undecided voters (and maybe some decided voters, as well), originated in 1980, when Ronald Reagan's campaign manager, Bill Casey, warned that maybe Jimmy Carter was planning an "October surprise" by making a deal to free the 52 hostages held by Iran.
 It didn't happen because Iran wanted Reagan to win, as demonstrated by it releasing the hostages just minutes after Reagan was inaugurated.
 But the term stuck.

 In Oct.
 2000, a reporter in Maine revealed that in 1976—24 years earlier—George W. Bush had been pulled over for drunk driving.
 Bush admitted it and said that he had never mentioned it to save his children the embarrassment.
 Karl Rove, Bush's brain and polling expert, later said that the incident cost Bush five states and almost the presidency.
 In most countries, a traffic violation a quarter of a century ago would not be disqualifying for leadership now, but America is exceptional (albeit not in the way some Americans think it is).